Research Stream: Psychiatric Genomics

-Led by Professor Bryan Mowry, the Queensland Centre for Mental Health Research’s Psychiatric Genetics Group are focused on identifying risk genes for schizophrenia, and profiling the roles of these genes using neuroimaging, animal and human stem cell models.
+Led by Professor Bryan Mowry, the Queensland Centre for Mental Health Research's Psychiatric Genomics Group focuses on identifying risk genes for schizophrenia, and profiling the roles of these genes using neuroimaging, animal and human stem cell models.

 As well as our work conducted within the laboratory, we have also contributed to large consortia at both the national (Australian Schizophrenia Research Bank) and international (Psychiatric Genomic Consortium) levels.
 These collaborations have resulted in huge strides in our understanding of the complex genetics behind this complex disorder.